jacobrogers603/mark_my_words/to-do.md

 - make image links & templates enter the note text where the cursor was last
 - Make a public landing page
 - make forgot password option on auth page
+- Add share link button to directoryItem comp when it is public, also add it in the note viewer when it is public
 - Add currentPathTitles to User model in schema: we have to query the database for the name of every path title, so each layer we go down in terms of nesting for making folders and sub folders we have the ask the server what the ID's name is to display it to the user... this is bad